AnneOkk/quartonov23/README.md

-# quartonov23
+# Quarto workshop 2022
-A repository for the Quarto Workshop November 2023
+A respository for the Quarto Workshop I presented to the Human-AI team, Munich, Sep 2022